benweizhu/react-redux-example/README.md

 # react-redux-example

-This is a react workshop codebase.
+This is react workshop codebase.